raushangupta1425/Speech-to-Speech-Streaming-Project/README.md

     - App is running on http://127.0.0.1:5000/

 ## Features
+    - You can download YouTube video using YouTube video link
     - Dubbed video in available languages.
-    - maximun video length upto 5 minutes till now.
+    - Tried video length upto 5 minutes till now.
+User can check more then it.
     - You can download dubbed video by clicking on Download button.

 ## Follow the instruction